logcho/Thryft-Ship/README.md

 Implement the mobile design, try to get it as close to how the Figma link has things designed.

 I created a nextjs application from scratch and then implemented the frontend before working on functionality.
 I used shadcn components because they fit the desgins on figma, especially the dialog component.
 I was a little rusty working with the frontend, so I had a bit of a slow start but I got back into it for the most part.
 Some challenges were the lack of image files.
 I had to make do and make my own because the components on figma were still in vector form.
 I would've approached this differently if I knew there was a deadline, but I didn't so it was a little rushed.
 Overall it was a pretty fun assignment and I believe that I followed the original design quite closely with what I was given.

+I wasn't able to recreate the background for the success page because I didn't have the image file, and I probably could have made it if I had been more knowledgable about the due date.
+I could have possibly implemented the GraphQL backend if I had the time, but I have the hooks set up to store and send the form data.

+I would have changed the submit/check popup because its design currently is pretty bland and I also would have to think about how to list the products if there was an absurd amount.